jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 Line 9 uses the [reverse()][] function to reverse the contents of `$_`.
 We haven't seen the `reverse()` function before.
 It reverses both strings and arrays.

 Lines 12 and 13 close the two filehandles.
 You should always get into the habit of making sure that every `open()` function has a matching `close()` function.
-It is possible that bad things will happen if you donâ€™t close a filehandle.
+It is possible that bad things will happen if you don't close a filehandle.
 You should also try to close a filehandle at the first opportunity when it is safe to do so, i.e. as soon as you are finished with reading from, or writing to, a file.

 ### Naming filehandles - part 1